 We will use your personal information to provide you with the information you have requested.
 For instance if you have completed our “contact us” form, we will contact you by phone or email with the information you have asked for.

 We will not rent, sell or lease this personally identifiable information to other companies or individuals.
 You have a right to access, rectify, modify and delete any data referring to you.
-In order to exercise this right, please contact us by emailing firstname.lastname@example.org or call 01326 375705.
+In order to exercise this right, please contact us by emailing our Data Protection Officer at firstname.lastname@example.org call 01326 375705.

 If you wish to know more about your rights in respect of protection of personal data, you should write to the: